retrouser955/discord-easy-leveling/readme.md

 # Discord Easy Leveling

-A complete framework to make a leveling system using discord.js v13
+A complete framework to implement a leveling system using discord.js v13

 # Why discord-easy-leveling?